Understanding Carbon Dynamics

 Globally, soils are the largest terrestrial contributor of carbon (C) flux to the atmosphere.
-Carbon is released from soils mainly in the form of carbon dioxide (CO2) emitted as a result of microbial and plant processes, but also as methane (CH4 ), a potent greenhouse gas with 28 times the warming potential of CO2.
+Carbon is released from soils mainly in the form of carbon dioxide (CO2) emitted as a result of microbial and plant processes, but also as methane (CH4), a potent greenhouse gas with 28 to 34 times the warming potential of CO2.
 The production of CO2 and CH4 in soils is closely connected to physical drivers like temperature and soil water content, which may change in response to climate change.
 Ecosystems like heathlands and grasslands cover large areas of the Northern hemisphere and also store large amounts of C in the soil.
-At the CLIMAITE climate change research facility in Brandbjerg, Denmark, researchers from the University of Copenhagen are trying to understand C dynamics under present and manipulated climate conditions.
+At the CLIMAITE climate change research facility in Brandbjerg, Denmark, researchers from the University of Copenhagen are trying to understand C dynamics under present and manipulated climate conditions, including experimental drought.

 eosAC automated chambers beneath a permanent rain shelter (50% rain removal) at Brandbjerg.